alicht/heroku-deployment/passport2.md

 ## 2 "Local Strategy"
 What, you might ask, is a strategy?
 Perhaps it seems like a strange word to encounter in the context of programming?
-Perhaps, but in the context it actually fits well.

-One of the key features of Passport as an authentication framework is that it is modular and extensible, meaning that it provides a loose framework for programmers to define their own pathways of authentication.
-It is opinionated about the series of steps that are followed to perform an authentication, but it remains neutral about the specific way that an application authenticates a user.

-Why is this a good thing?
-Well, let's say that in addition to a default username/password login we want to make it possible for users to login through their facebook or google accounts.
-Each of these methods would represent a unique "Strategy".

-- Passport Strategy - Passport recognizes that each application has unique authentication requirements.
+- Passport recognizes that each application has unique authentication requirements.
 Authentication mechanisms, known as strategies, are packaged as individual modules.
 Applications can choose which strategies to employ, without creating unnecessary dependencies.
 For example, there are separate strategies for GitHub logins, Facebook logins, etc.

 ```javascript
 // services/auth/local.js